sebilune/cells-sim/README.md

 ### Emergence

 The organic looking patterns you see are not explicitly designed.
 They are **emergent properties** of the algorithm.
 The interaction rules, when applied simultaneously to thousands of particles, give rise to self-organizing structures.
-Depending on the rule set, you can see behaviors similar to flocking, cellular division, predator-prey dynamics, and the formation of stable, complex "organisms."
+Depending on the rule set, you can see behaviors similar to flocking, cellular division, predator-prey dynamics, and the formation of complex "organisms."
 Cellular automata like this show how complexity can arise from simplicity, a fundamental concept in chaos theory and artificial life.

 <!-- TODO: Add a gallery of screenshots here -->